mohlcyber/OpenDXL-Phantom/README.md

 <img width="899" alt="screen shot 2017-10-29 at 22 44 26" src="https://user-images.githubusercontent.com/25227268/32148671-e4ea5652-bcfa-11e7-8fed-153962256afc.png">

-Optional create a OpenDXL subscriber to listen and visualize the test message. (e.g. https://github.com/opendxl/opendxl-console)
+Optional create an OpenDXL subscriber to listen and visualize the test message. (e.g. https://github.com/opendxl/opendxl-console)

 For the TIE component the Python client must be authorized to send messages to the /mcafee/service/tie/file/reputation/set topic which is part of the TIE Server Set Enterprise Reputation authorization group.
 Follow the following KB.